trietnguyen429-lgtm/hidden-inequality-spending/README.md

 3. Companies Rarely Deliver Real Relief
 Of all complaints resolved:

-2.6 million were closed with just an explanation
+- 2.6 million were closed with just an explanation
-Only 129,000 received actual monetary relief — less than 4% of all complaints 9,489 received untimely responses, meaning companies missed deadlines entirely
+- Only 129,000 received actual monetary relief — less than 4% of all complaints
+- 9,489 received untimely responses, meaning companies missed deadlines entirely

 4. Vulnerable Products Get the Slowest Responses Payday loans have a 10.77% untimely response rate — the second highest of any product category.
 These are products used primarily by low-income consumers who are least able to wait for resolution.
 5. Debt Collection Consumers Get the Least Relief
 Of 473,000 debt collection complaints, only 4,082 resulted in monetary relief — less than 1%.
 The vast majority were closed with an explanation and nothing more.

-Queries
+Queries:
-FileDescriptionquery1_complaints_by_product.csvTotal complaints by financial productquery2_complaints_by_state.csvTotal complaints by statequery3_complaints_by_company.csvTop 10 most complained about companiesquery4_company_responses.csvBreakdown of how companies respond to complaintsquery5_untimely_by_product.csvUntimely response rates by product categoryquery6_vulnerable_product_responses.csvResponse breakdown for payday loans, debt collection, and mortgages
+query1_complaints_by_product.csv = Total complaints by financial product query2_complaints_by_state.csv = Total complaints by state
+query3_complaints_by_company.csv = Top 10 most complained about companies
+query4_company_responses.csv = Breakdown of how companies respond to complaints query5_untimely_by_product.csv = Untimely response rates by product category query6_vulnerable_product_responses.csv = Response breakdown for payday loans, debt collection, and mortgages

 Tools Used